 Cortisol also triggers the “flight, fight or freeze” response which allows your body to respond appropriately to threats.
 When this response occurs, your body releases energy, sends your senses into high alert, and slows digestion.
 In other words, it shuts down functions that won’t impact immediate survival.

 Here’s the problem…this response is supposed to be temporary.
-But in times of constant stress, your adrenals may continually pump out cortisol, resulting in severely imbalanced levels.
+But when stress is constant, your adrenals may continually pump out cortisol, resulting in severely imbalanced levels.
 That means they aren’t making other hormones, which sets off a major chain reaction and causes numerous uncomfortable symptoms – including mood changes like depression and anxiety.

 Internal stress causes as much damage as external stressors